J-a-r-W-i-z/Distributed-Systems/Assignment 2/README.md

 ### **Caching Tables for Faster Access:**

 1. **Identifying Frequently Used Data**: Analyze the application's usage patterns and identify data that is frequently accessed or queried by multiple users.
-This could include frequently accessed records, lookup tables, or commonly used configuration settings.
+This includes the information of the shard-server mappings, server hostnames, shard meta data etc.

-2. **Cache Initialization**: Load the identified data from the MySQL tables into an in-memory cache when the application starts or on-demand.
-This can be done using libraries or frameworks that provide caching functionalities, such as Redis, Memcached, or built-in caching mechanisms in programming languages like Python (e.g., Python's `dict` or `lru_cache` decorator).
+2. **Cache Initialization**: Load the identified data from the MySQL tables into an in-memory data structure when the application starts or on-demand.
+This can be done at the time of initialization of meta data tables and while writing data into the tables.

-3. **Cache Management**: Implement mechanisms to manage the cache, such as cache invalidation strategies (e.g., time-based expiration, invalidating cache on data updates) and memory management techniques (e.g., evicting least recently used items to free up memory).

-4. **Query Optimization**: Optimize database queries to minimize the amount of data fetched from the database.
-Use techniques like indexing, query optimization, and denormalization to reduce query execution times and improve overall database performance.

 ### **Locking Mechanism for Reader-Writer Problem:**